 Transfer of Credit and Use of Previous Graduate Work

 The University of Alabama allows students to transfer equivalent courses from other accredited institutions where the student was enrolled in the graduate school.
 Up to one-half of the required coursework, exclusive of thesis or dissertation credit, may be transferred from another institution.
 Credits may be transferred only if they were earned during the six-year period prior to admission to the program.
-Transfer of courses must be approved b the student’s advisor.
+Transfer of courses must be approved by the student’s advisor.
 The Dean of the Graduate School must also approve transfer of courses.
-Remove: The Graduate School form to request consideration of transfer of credits is located in the Student Handbook.

 Deadlines to Meet Degree Requirements